nvanlaerebeke/mitto/src/Readme.md

 	  - test overhead for converting between json/objects (both directions)
 	  - Websockets vs TcpSocket
 	  - Websocket TransmitQueue/Thread vs SendAsync
+	  - Message names in UTF-32, see what encoding class names can actually be, can't it be switched to asni?, it's much smaller in overhead

 Features:
   - Create a connection type for IPC (WCF) - what can can be used on linux & osx?